-Our existing guidance was set out in paragraphs 2.85 to 2.90 of the 13 February notice.
-In this, we noted that disruption can be caused by many different factors, including severe weather, industrial action, security incidents, cyber attack, accidents at the airport or even incidents at facilities remote from the airport upon which the airport relies.
+We noted that disruption can be caused by many different factors, including severe weather, industrial action, security incidents, cyber attack, accidents at the airport or even incidents at facilities remote from the airport upon which the airport relies1.
 We said we would expect to see that HAL has risk assessments for the infrastructure under its control and for all the services it offers at the airport, with clear management processes and clear communication plans in place for remedying and dealing with the impacts of the loss of that infrastructure or service.
 These should also include dissemination of information to passengers and a provision of a 'backstop' level of passenger welfare where the airlines are slow or unable to do so.
 If these are in place, in the event of any investigation, we said we would normally expect to concentrate on how well the company had reacted to, and managed the event.
 However, if the plans are not adequate, we were clear that we would take proportionate regulatory action, from requiring changes to the plans to taking enforcement action under the Act.